Pasan-Wijerathne/swivel-devops-challenge/README.md

 ## Prerequisites

-- **GitHub Repository**: Have a GitHub repository containing your .NET 5 application.
-- **DockerHub Account**: Register for a DockerHub account and obtain an access token.
-- **SonarCloud Account**: Sign up for a SonarCloud account, create a project, and generate an access token.
-- **Trivy**: Trivy is a free, open-source vulnerability scanner designed for containers and other artifacts.
 - **GitHub Secrets**: Ensure the following secrets are added to your GitHub repository:
   - `DOCKERHUB_USERNAME`: Your DockerHub username.
   - `DOCKERHUB_TOKEN`: Your DockerHub access token.